 It feels like…

-Returning to Your natural state of being – coming home to self and remembering our belonging to the natural world.
+This deep immersion in nature supports you back to your natural state of being – coming home to self and remembering your belonging to the natural world as a woman.

 APPLICATIONS NOW OPEN

 We acknowledge the Mirrawoong people as the traditional owners and custodians of the Kimberly region, the land that will hold us on our journey and help us remember.

 We welcome you in with a warm fire, cups of tea and our first meal together.

 Holly our host will give us an introduction and will share the protocol of what is respectful for the local Indigenous women.